SimonFinney/simonfinney.github.io/content/articles/cognitive-social-psychology.md

 ## Next steps

-In my next post, I'm going to examine concepts and principles of universal design (inclusive design) and accessibility to see how they can be applied to my final designs.
+In my next article, I'm going to examine concepts and principles of universal design (inclusive design) and accessibility to see how they can be applied to my final designs.